Heiwajima Station: Station layout

-The station has two island platforms.
+The station has two island platforms serving four tracks.
 Both platforms are on the upper level and connected by stairs, escalators and elevators to the ground level where ticket office, gates and toilets are located.

+Platforms

 History

 The station opened on February 1, 1901 as Sawada Station (沢田駅).
 Later the name was changed to Gakkō-ura Station (学校裏駅), meaning "behind the school".
 The present name Heiwajima was given 1 September 1961.
 The platforms were moved to the elevated tracks in 1970.

 Keikyu introduced station numbering to its stations on 21 October 2010; Heiwajima was assigned station number KK08.

 Around the station

 To the east of the station is Heiwanomori-Kōen (平和の森公園) park.